rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ## Task 4: Perform exploratory data analysis

-22. Use Attribute Importance (ore.odmAI) function to identify important attributes (listed in order of importance) for a given dependent attribute (LTV_BIN) in the given dataset.
-To do this we first exclude the most significant dependent attribute from the data frame.
-In database terms, we are looking for the most important columns (attributes) to predict the target column (attribute).
+22. Use Attribute Importance (ore.odmAI) function to identify attributes that are important in predicting the given dependent attribute (LTV_BIN) in the given dataset.

+In order to use the ore.odmAI() function effectively, we first exclude the most significant dependent attributes from the data frame.
+For example, we exclude LTV attribute when predicting LTV_BIN and we exclude LTV_BIN when predicting LTV.

 Let us first assess attribute importance for dependent variable LTV_BIN.
 We know that LTV_BIN is highly correlated with LTV.
 Thus let us first exclude LTV from the data frame.